 The Fulgham-Fulghum Family National Association, Inc. (FFFNA) is a non-profit educational, historical, and genealogical research society incorporated in the State of Florida.
 FFFNA is tax-exempt under US IRS Internal Revenue Code, paragraph 501 (c)(7).
 Our mission is to study, research, interpret, and preserve family history and the achievements of our family and related families through the ages.
 We promote family interaction.
 We stimulate interest in family history by funding and maintaining active research programs, and by supplying historical and genealogical information on our family and related families to interested persons and the public.
 We further stimulate interest in family history and genealogy through reunions with exhibits, programs, workshops, and lectures.
 The interactions of our family, and related families, with World history are studied to provide insight into the achievements of our family in important historical, governmental, and religious movements of the time.

 The Fulgham-Fulghum National Family Foundation, Inc. (FFNFF) is a non-profit Foundation.
 It is incorporated in the State of Florida.
 FFNFF is tax-exempt under US IRS Internal Revenue Code, paragraph 501 (c)(3).
-The stated objectives of the FFNFF are: 1) to establish a scholarship program for graduating high school students to attend college and complete their programs of study, and 2) the establishment, building, and operation of a Museum/Library of artifacts and documents of the descendants of Captain Anthony Fulgham.
+The stated objectives of the FFNFF are: 1) to establish a scholarship program for graduating high school students to attend college and complete their programs of study, and 2) establish a library of documents of the descendants of Captain Anthony Fulgham in the Library of Virginia.
 These objectives are found in the Articles of Incorporation and in the By-Laws of the FFNFF.
 These documents state that the FFNFF shall not engage in any activities not permitted by an organization exempt from Federal Income Tax under section 501 (c)(3) of the U.S. Internal Revenue Code.
 This means that all donations in funds and "in kind" (such as books, documents, artifacts, useful items, etc.) to the FFNFF are tax exempt and are deductible on the donor's tax return.
 Donors should make checks payable to the foundation using the full name of the foundation: "Fulgham-Fulghum National Family Foundation, Inc." Donations in funds should be addressed to the FFFNA Secretary-Treasurer, Peggy Fulghum Wood.
 Donations of "in kind" items should be addressed to Robert S. Fulghum, PhD, Associate Archivist.
 Before sending "in kind" items, please contact the Associate Archivist for information and shipping instructions.
 Items to be donated at the death of an individual should be listed with FFNFF in advance (please contact the Associate Archivist) and instructions should be left with wills and estate disposition instructions.